-Join Greg Sowell for an in-depth discussion in this video Switching types and MAC tables, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Switching types and MAC tables, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Early switches and bridges…used RISK and CISK processing in a method…known as Store and Forward.…SAF will receive a frame in its entirety.…It will then calculate the frame check sequence…for the datagram and ensure it hasn't been corrupted.…If everything checks out, the device…will then forward the frame.…As you can image, on older, slower devices…this wait and send system would cause…additional latency for your traffic.…When switches transitioned to ASICs,…they began using the cut-through method of forwarding.…